TheFreiLab/electrum_val/README.md

 - `figures/tmaps/oxidationstate_tmap.html` — interactive map with CSD links

 Please note that TMAP only works on python version 3.8 or lower.
 So to re-generate the TMAPs you will need to create a new virtual environment with python 3.8 and install the required dependencies.

+## 5. Walkthrough Notebook

+An optional Jupyter notebook (`05-walkthrough.ipynb`) provides a guided exploration of the code, including:

+- Overview of fingerprint generation
+- Effect of fingerprint parameters (`radius`, `n_bits`)
+- Batch processing of multiple complexes
+- Debugging tips for common issues
+- Example machine learning workflow with feature importances

 ## Installation of ELECTRUM